vihangasankalpa220/Complexity-Measuring-Tool/README.md

 # Complexity-Measuring-Tool

+Run Using Netbeans develop the uploader part and mistakes of this

 The primary objective of this tool is to build quality software that could be easily maintained by reducing the maintenance cost of the software developed by a company.
 The complexity will me measured according to the following factors:

 a.
 Size